 Frequently asked Questions

-- I prefer white wine instead of red wine can I use white wine in this recipe instead of red?
-Absolutely is my answer.
+I prefer white wine instead of red wine can I use white wine in this recipe instead of red?
+Yes, is my answer.
 Just be sure to use a white table wine that you actually would drink.
 Do not use cooking wine.

 The wine is significant in this Lemon and Chicken with Wild Rice recipe.
 Please be sure to use a wine suitable for drinking.
 I can not stress enough that cooking wines are not a very good choice due to the vinegary acidic taste of them.
 Below are some wines that are more suitable for this recipe.